Long Live Your Death

+In the film, a con artist posing as a priest learns the location of a hidden treasure.
+He needs the assistance of a bandit, who is impersonating a deceased revolutionary.
+The bandit has a treasure map tattooed on his buttocks.

 Plot

 In priestly disguise, the con artist Orlowsky learns from a last confession about a village where a treasure is hidden.
 He seeks out the Mexican bandit Max Lozoya, who knows more about its precise location – (part of) the instructions is tattooed on his ass.

 At the same time, the Irish journalist Mary O'Donnell wants to fire up the revolutionary cause and bribes sheriff Randall to have the Mexican revolutionary El Salvador escape prison.
-Even though El Salvador is dead, the sheriff accepts, haggling up the price.
+Although El Salvador is dead, the sheriff agrees, negotiating a higher price.
 It turns out that he has a scam going, where he takes money to let prisoners escape and then kills them to get a reward – and the prison warden gets half of the taking.
 They choose Lozoya for the escaping hero (as he is to be executed anyway).
 Randall is further elated when he finds the "priest" with Lozoya, because Orlowsky is his cousin, which he blames for his handicap, some affliction of the back so he must wear an iron support under the clothes to be able to walk upright.
 Orlowsky is locked up for later torture to death.

 As it turns out the plans of the sheriff fail.
 The warden goes in to release Lozoya, and once they are in the corridor, the bandit knocks the warden out and helps Orlowsky to escape.
-It's no easy feat; Lozoya is out of shape and when he's being given a boost up by the rear over a wall, he doesn't like it.
+It's no easy feat; Lozoya is out of shape, and when he is boosted over a wall by the rear, he protests.
 When they run into Mary, Orlowsky presents Lozoya as El Salvador and himself as his military advisor, and a confused Lozoya just goes along with it.
 Later it turns out that she recognised Lozoya from the beginning, but went along with it, something that gives further credit to Orlowsky's accusation that she is a journalist – "someone that creates an idol and then destroys him" – out to start an uprising just to get a story.